Ships operation- Emergency procedures for rescue from enclosed spaces

 Rescue

-The rescuers entering the enclosed space must wear a SCBA and carry an EEBD and Rescue Harness for use of casualty.
+The rescuers entering the enclosed space must wear an SCBA and carry an EEBD and Rescue Harness for casualty use.

-They should be in continuous communication with the rescue supervisor who in turn should apprise the Master of the events.
+They should be in continuous communication with the rescue supervisor who should appraise the Master of the events.

-Personnel should be allocated to relieve or back-up the rescue team.
-Support team should arrange back up equipment outside space like spare SCBA bottles, ropes, first aid equipment, and possibly hoisting equipment to aid in lifting the casualty.
+Personnel should be allocated to relieve or backup the rescue team.
+The support team should arrange backup equipment outside space like spare SCBA bottles, ropes, first aid equipment, and possibly hoisting equipment to aid in lifting the casualty.
+A stretcher, if available, is necessary to evacuate any casualty with a suspected neck or spinal injuries, after fastening him.

 In other cases, a rescue harness may be used.
 If necessary, the EEBD is to be used to supply the casualty with fresh air,